Joseph Parry: Aberystwyth

 The music, written by Parry, was first published in 1879 by Stephen and Jones in Ail Lyfr Tonau ac Emynau (English tr.
 Second Book of Tunes and Hymns).
 It was paired with Charles Wesley's words, "Jesus, Lover of My Soul", and first sung at the English Congregational Church in Portland Street in Aberystwyth, where Parry worked as an organist.

-Enoch Sontonga worked in a Methodist mission school near Johannesburg.
-Sontonga, like Parry, was a choirmaster; in 1897, he set new words to Parry's music and called the hymn Nkosi Sikelel' iAfrika.
-Welsh missionaries often brought various copies of hymnals to their African missions; it is believed Parry's hymn reached Africa in this manner.
-While Sontonga wrote only one stanza of lyrics and a chorus for the song, Samuel Mqhayi composed seven more stanzas in 1927.
-The song became the national anthem of South Africa and four other African nations.

 Blodwen

 Parry's opera, Blodwen, was first performed in Aberystwyth's Temperance Hall on 21 May 1878, although Parry did not publish it until 1888, while at Swansea.
 This was the first opera written by a Welsh composer and also the first opera to be performed in Welsh.
 The opera, with its libretto written by Richard Davies, is set during the time of the Welsh Revolt—the last attempt by the Welsh to preserve their independence.

 At the time, very few people in Wales had seen an opera, and they had no idea what it was like.
 The opera programmes provided explanations, especially that the singers would wear costumes but would not be acting.
 Those who were members of Welsh nonconformist churches needed reassurance that this was not a theatrical performance, as acting and theatres were held in as much contempt as taverns.
 Parry was raised in the nonconformist Annibynwyr Chapel and adhered to the tenets of his faith for his entire life.
 The majority of participants in the first performance of Blodwen were music students of Parry; his two older sons were also part of the production, playing piano and harmonium.
 Before the performance, Parry spoke to the audience.
 He repeated what had been printed in the programmes: that the participants were not acting and explained to those gathered what an opera was.
 Despite this, there were some clergymen who were not pleased.